Applying Subschemas Conditionally¶

 properties that are required if p is present.

-This is okay, since we have neither a credit_card
+This is okay, since we have neither a credit_card, or a billing_address.

 Note that dependencies are not bidirectional.
 It's okay to have a billing address without a credit card number.